Nakba: Long-term implications and "ongoing Nakba"

-According to this narrative, the Palestinian Arabs voluntarily fled their homes during the war, encouraged by Arab leaders who told Palestinians to temporarily evacuate so that Arab armies could destroy Israel, and then upon losing the war, refused to integrate them.
-This viewpoint also contrasts Jewish refugees absorbed by Israel with Palestinian refugees kept stateless by Arab countries as political pawns.
-In contrast to the Palestinian narrative, claims that Arab villages were depopulated and that Palestinian homes were destroyed are not acknowledged by the mainstream Israeli narrative, typically using terminology such as "abandoned" property and "population exchange" rather than "confiscated" or "expelled".

 Israeli legislative measures

 Israeli officials have repeatedly described the term as embodying an "Arab lie" or as a justification for terrorism.
 In 2009, the Israeli Education Ministry banned using the term "nakba" in textbooks for Arab children.

 In May 2009, Yisrael Beiteinu introduced a bill that would outlaw all Nakba commemorations, with a three-year prison sentence for such acts of remembrance.
 Following public criticism, the bill draft was changed, the prison sentence dropped and instead the Minister of Finance would have the authority to reduce state funding for Israeli institutions found to be "commemorating Independence Day or the day of the establishment of the state as a day of mourning".
 The new draft was approved by the Knesset in March 2011, and became known as the Nakba Law.
-In 2011, the Knesset passed the Nakba Law, forbidding institutions from commemorating the event.
-According to Neve Gordon, a school ceremony memoralizing the Nakba would, under the 2011 law, have to respond to charges that it incited racism, violence and terrorism, and denied Israel's democratic character, in doing so.
-The implementation of the new law unintentionally promoted knowledge of the Nakba within Israeli society.
+In 2011, the Knesset passed the Nakba Law, blocking state funds from institutions that commemorated the event.
+The law's implementation created intimidation, but also unintentionally increased awareness of the Nakba in Israeli society, continuing a trend in which right-wing Nakba denial generates more public discourse than left-wing activism about it.

-In 2023, after the United Nations instituted a commemoration day for the Nakba on 15 May, the Israeli ambassador Gilad Erdan remonstrated that the event itself was antisemitic.
+In 2023, after the United Nations instituted a commemoration day for the Nakba on 15 May, Israeli ambassador Gilad Erdan said the event was antisemitic.